Management of Medical Disorders in Pregnancy

 - Disorders of the Central Nervous System (Stroke, Epilepsy, Movement Disorders, etc)

 With your health directly linked to the well-being of your baby, it is essential that screening and close monitoring is done.
 The management of medical illness, preconception counselling, patient education and collaboration with subspecialists are all part of a holistic approach to managing medical disorders associated with pregnancy.

-Place yourself in good hands as you and your baby progress through this delicate and special event.
+Put yourself in good hands as you and your baby progress through this delicate and special process.
 Avoid potential complications during and after pregnancy.
 Book your consultation with Dr. Pamela Tan today.